rio-carasco/EscapeTheSensors/README.md

 # EscapeTheSensors
-For a thoroughly researched paper on this model and algorithm, please visit the "Escape the Sensors" paper in the 'main' section.
+For a thoroughly researched paper on this model and algorithm, please visit the " Escape_The_Sensors-Research_Project_Masters.pdf" paper in the 'main' section.

 ## Overview